-Intangible assets consist of software and licenses and are amortized on a straight-line basis over 3 - 5 years, respectively 24 - 25 years for the licenses for transmission of technological data from the plant to the Refinery command center.
+Intangible assets consist of software and licenses and are amortized on a straight-line basis over 3-5 years.

 Development costs for specific projects which are reasonably anticipated to be recovered through commercial activity as well as r software licenses are capitalized and amortized using the straight-line method over their useful lives, generally 3 years.
-The carrying amount of each intangible asset is reviewed annually and adjusted for impairment where it is considered necessaryExternal and internal costs specifically associated with the maintenance of already existing computer software programs are expensed as incurred.
+The carrying amount of each intangible asset is reviewed annually and adjusted for impairment where it is considered necessary external and internal costs specifically associated with the maintenance of already existing computer software programs are expensed as incurred.